iosgliath/DTSVM_IDS/README.md

 # DTSVM_concept
-This repo is an implementation of decision tree support vector machine, with
+This repo is an implementation of DTSVM classifier.
+It builds a decision tree containing binary SVM classifiers at each inner node, with a genetic algorithm to node segmentation.